mariannefeng/legis/static/md/what_happen.md

 ### Doing it

-* checks for invalid social media link before display
-* Make it so that candidates committees are in tab for ‘current term’
+* Make it so that candidates committees are in tab for 'current term'
 * Make it so that candidate committees are clickable
-* (maybe) setup docker for project (what do we gain)
+* (maybe) setup docker for project (what do we gain: easy SSL)

 ### Thinking about it